Skip to main content

 Hiref

 The excess heat is distributed through 3300 m of the pipeline before it reaches the end-users.
-The main sections of the district heating network are designed with up to five times the capacity which can be taken from Air Liquide.
-The route of the network is hereby optimized with future expansion possibilities to residential housings in mind.
-A second phase of the district heating project in Castelnuovo del Garda is to expand the grid with 3500 m of pipeline and construct a biomass power station with cogeneration of heat and electricity.
+The main sections of the district heating network are designed to have up to five times the capacity, which can be taken from Air Liquide.
+The network route is hereby optimized with future expansion possibilities for residential housing.
+A second phase of the district heating project in Castelnuovo del Garda is to expand the grid with a pipeline of 3500 m and construct a biomass power station with cogeneration of heat and electricity.
 The total scope of the project is to connect a further 200,000 m3 of public and private sector buildings.

-Heat recovered at Air Liquide will lead to energy savings equivalent to 140 tons of oil every year, corresponding to around 327 tons of CO2-equivalents being saved.
+Heat recovered at Air Liquide will lead to energy savings equivalent to 140 tons of oil annually, corresponding to around 327 tons of CO2-equivalents being saved.

 Castelnuovo del Garda, Italy